SyrieBianco/SpaceThief/README.md

 - JavaScript and the `jquery` library for overall structure and game logic,
 - an adaptation of [Marco Monster's Car Physics](http://www.asawicki.info/Mirror/Car%20Physics%20for%20Games/Car%20Physics%20for%20Games.html) to handle the control of the spaceship
-- The Create.js suite for sound and animation
+- The Create.js suite for sound, image display, and animation.
-- Specifically, the `Easel.js` with `HTML5 Canvas` to handle collision detection and resolution.
+- Specifically, the `Easel.js` library, in concert with `HTML5 Canvas,` handles collision detection and resolution.
 - Webpack to bundle and serve up the various scripts.

 In addition to the webpack entry file, there will be three scripts involved in this project: